tu-delft-library/il-master-thesis-guide/book/4a-read.md

 _Skimming_ is quickly glancing over a text to get a general idea of its structure and contents.
 This type of reading is really relevant when you are still deciding whether an article is relevant and reliable for your own research project in a broad sense.

 When you _scan_ an article, you are looking at specific parts of a text.
 Maybe you are looking for specific information on keywords or methodologies mentioned in a text, or maybe you want to first evaluate a source in more detail before you decide to read and process it.

+Tab 1: Skimming & Scanning
+What is it: Skimming is quickly glancing over a text to take in key text features that give clues about the context of the text, such as sub-headings, graphs and figures.
+This type of reading is really useful when you are still deciding whether a resource is relevant and reliable for your research project in a broad sense.
+When you scan an article, you are looking at specific parts of a text.
+Maybe you are looking for specific information on keywords or methodologies mentioned in a text, or maybe you want to first evaluate a source in more detail before you decide to read and process it.
+When to use it:
+1. During evaluation of sources
+2. To prioritise which sources to read and in what order

 ```{admonition} Tip: Decide Your Reading Order
 :class: tip